Common name: | Chilean flame creeper |

 Management programme: | Site-led |

-Chilean flame creeper flowers appear from November to April, which can make the plant easier to identify.
+Chilean flame creeper flowers appear from mid-spring to mid-autumn (November-April), making the plant easier to identify.

 ORC will take a lead role in supporting the goals of community groups and agencies in site-led areas in relation to Chilean flame creeper.
 This may be through advice, education, funding, service delivery or requiring other landowners undertake to control when needed.